top of page

 There are two types of rowing: Sweep and Sculling.

-• In Sweep, the predominant variety in high school competition, each rower holds one oar, which alternates from their seats out each side of the boat.
-Rowers are therefore at times referred to by their side: Port or Starboard.
-Most rowers all begin in a sweep boat.
+Sweep: The traditional high school rowing style and the method that permeates college rowing, each rower holds one oar, which alternates from their seats out each side of the boat.
+Rowers are often referred to by their side: Port or Starboard.
+Many rowers begin in a sweep boat.

 The Rowing Athlete